jfbouzereau/UNBLOCK/README.md

 	`dir` specify if the piece is horizontal (h) or vertical (v)

 	`row` and `col` specify the left-most or top-most position of the piece

+	`fix` is set to true if the piece cannot move

 ## EXECUTION